-“It is easier to build strong children than to repair broken men. ” -Frederick Douglass
+It is easier to build strong children than to repair broken men.–Frederick Douglass

 Literacy is a strong component when it comes to predicting the success of students.
 The earlier we build that foundation, the better off the student will be in the long run.
-Studies show that the end of third grade and beginning of fourth grade is a crucial time in a scholastic career.
+Studies show that the end of third grade and the beginning of fourth grade is a crucial time for a child’s literacy proficiency.
 Children who are not proficient at reading by this point are four times as likely to drop out of school than their better-read peers.
 That is only if students compared exist on the same income level.
 Add the challenges of being from a low-income home, and those same students are thirteen times more likely to drop out.
 Students that drop out are much less liable to be employed and far more liable to end up using government resources like low-income housing, food stamps, and possibly correctional facilities.

-“For those who are at the lowest income levels, the challenges in school can be the least of their concerns.”
+“For those who are at the lowest income levels, the challenges in school can be the least of their concerns.

 Kids Read Now provides tools to help students embrace becoming better readers by giving them the books they want to read in the critical kindergarten through third-grade years.
-Parents are encouraged to participate by helping them read the books, answer the questions, and obtain the next book for their child.
+Parents are encouraged to participate by helping them read the books, answer the questions, and then report the book as read so their child can earn a prize.
 Through the efforts of the entire community, we can build readers at a young age that will become learners and leaders in the future.

 Early literacy proficiency is crucial because it sets the foundation for a child’s academic and life success.
 Studies show that children who are not proficient in reading by the end of third grade and the beginning of fourth grade are significantly more likely to struggle in school and are at a higher risk of dropping out.
 Early literacy skills are the building blocks for all future learning, making it essential to focus on literacy in the early years.